johnfedoruk/bangular/aio/content/guide/glossary.md

 ## Pipe

-An Angular pipe is a function that transforms input values to output values for display in a [view](guide/glossary#view).
+An Bangular pipe is a function that transforms input values to output values for display in a [view](guide/glossary#view).
 Here's an example that uses the built-in `currency` pipe to display a numeric value in the local currency.